 In business management, a basic distinction is made between formal and informal socialisation of new employees.
 Formal socialisation works through different activities like step-by-step orientation programs or specific training courses that address knowledge gaps that employees typically have and which need to be closed for an employee to function successfully in the new situation.

 Another option for formal socialisation are online training courses focusing on au pairing in particular or important skill sets – like first-aid or language competence – that can make an au pair more effective in her role.
-The Australian company Sitter Train, for example, offers a six-hour course that gives new au pairs valuable information about the needs of young children, household safety and specific features of being an au pair in Australia.
+BabyEm, for example, offers a six-hour course that gives new au pairs valuable information about the needs of young children, household safety and specific features of being an au pair.

 Learning by doing